All Is Lost (2013) Directed by J.C. Chandor. With Robert Redford.

 Battered.
 That’s how you’ll feel after watching J.C.
 Chandor’s second directorial offering, All Is Lost.
 2011’s Margin Call, a captivating, smart story about the banking crisis of 2009, demonstrated what an exciting talent Chandor is.
 With this, essentially a man-versus-nature survival film starring Robert Redford and the Indian Ocean, he couldn’t have swerved further off course.
 What doesn’t sway off course, however, is this young director’s massive talent.

 After the chat-happy script that was Margin Call, Chandor strips everything back to visual basics with an almost dialogue-free screenplay that relies on an increasingly craggy faced Robert Redford to silently deliver the drama…and boy, does he deliver.
 For a man approaching his 80th year, this a very physically and emotionally demanding role.
 When he’s not clambering around the bowels of his flooded boat, or struggling to stand in the face of the torrential rain and strong winds of the high seas, he’s using all of his resourcefulness to beat back mother nature to simply survive.

-Much like Alfonso Cuaron’s celebrated space disaster, Gravity, this is a suspenseful parable about mankind’s determination survive, even in the harshest, most remote of circumstances.
+Much like Alfonso Cuaron’s celebrated space disaster, Gravity, this is a suspenseful parable about mankind’s determination survive in the harshest, most remote of circumstances.
 Amid fighting back the hopelessness, J.C.
-Chandor and Redford paint much beauty and poignancy, presenting a film that is impossible to forget.
+Chandor and Redford convey much beauty and poignancy, presenting a film that is impossible to forget.
 5/5